 (b) Materials used for fertilizer, soil conditioning, humus restoration, or for other productive purposes or which are salvageable for these purposes and are used on land in agricultural operations and the growing or harvesting of crops and the raising of fowls or animals, provided the materials are used at or below agronomic application rates.

-(c) Woody biomass that is combusted as a fuel by a facility that has obtained a permit described in ORS 468A.040.
+(c) Woody biomass that is combusted as a fuel by a facility that has obtained a permit as described in ORS 468A.040.

 ((91) "Treatment" or "Treatment Facility" means any method, technique, or process designed to change the physical, chemical, or biological character or composition of any solid waste.
-It includes, but is not limited, to soil remediation facilities.
+It includes, but is not limited to, soil remediation facilities.
 It does not include "composting" or as defined in section (18) of this rule, "material recovery" as defined in section (56) of this rule, nor does it apply to a "conversion technology facility" or a "material recovery facility" as defined in section (57) of this rule.

 (new) “Woody biomass” means material from trees and woody plants, including limbs, tops, needles, leaves and other woody parts, grown in a forest, woodland, farm, rangeland or wildland-urban interface environment that is the by-product of forest management, ecosystem restoration or hazardous fuel reduction treatment.